-- When a module is created or changed, and the TargetProcessorModel LICOPT is specified, the generated code for the module is tuned for best performance on the specified processor model, regardless of whether the CodeGenTarget LICOPT is also specified. - When a module is created or changed, and the TargetProcessorModel LICOPT is not specified, but the CodeGenTarget LICOPT is specified to be POWER6 or POWER7, the generated code for the module is tuned for best performance on the specified processor model. - When a module is created or changed, and the TargetProcessorModel LICOPT is not specified, but the CodeGenTarget LICOPT is specified to be Current, the generated code for the module is tuned for best performance on the processor in use by the partition on which the module resides. - When a module is created or changed, and the TargetProcessorModel LICOPT is not specified, but the CodeGenTarget LICOPT is specified to be Common, then the module is tuned for best performance on a default processor model for the release.
-The default processor model is POWER7 for release 7.1, POWER6 for release 6.1, and POWER5 for earlier supported releases. - When a module is created or changed, and the TargetProcessorModel LICOPT is not specified, but the CodeGenTarget LICOPT is specified to be Legacy, then the module is tuned for best performance on the POWER5 processor model. - When a module is re-created, the module is tuned for best performance on the processor in use by the partition on which the module resides, regardless of the values of any TargetProcessorModel and CodeGenTarget LICOPTs specified when the module was created or last changed.
+- When a module is created or changed, and the TargetProcessorModel LICOPT is specified, the generated code for the module is tuned for best performance on the specified processor model, regardless of whether the CodeGenTarget LICOPT is also specified. - When a module is created or changed, and the TargetProcessorModel LICOPT is not specified, but the CodeGenTarget LICOPT is specified to be POWER6, POWER7, POWER8, or POWER9, the generated code for the module is tuned for best performance on the specified processor model. - When a module is created or changed, and the TargetProcessorModel LICOPT is not specified, but the CodeGenTarget LICOPT is specified to be Current, the generated code for the module is tuned for best performance on the processor in use by the partition on which the module resides. - When a module is created or changed, and the TargetProcessorModel LICOPT is not specified, but the CodeGenTarget LICOPT is specified to be Common, then the module is tuned for best performance on a default processor model for the release.
+The default processor model is POWER8 for IBM i 7.3 and IBM i 7.2, POWER7 for IBM i 7.1, POWER6 for IBM i 6.1, and POWER5 for earlier supported releases. - When a module is created or changed, and the TargetProcessorModel LICOPT is not specified, but the CodeGenTarget LICOPT is specified to be Legacy, then the module is tuned for best performance on the POWER5 processor model. - When a module is re-created, the module is tuned for best performance on the processor in use by the partition on which the module resides, regardless of the values of any TargetProcessorModel and CodeGenTarget LICOPTs specified when the module was created or last changed.